 For fintech companies, data security is paramount.
 In such a highly regulated industry, a financial service provider must prove it can keep sensitive customer data safe in order to run its business and build trust with customers.
 Data aggregator and fintech platform Moneytree relies on Heroku to provide application infrastructure that handles data securely and in compliance with international standards.
-This allows the growing company to focus on building the best possible service for its customers in Japan and Australia.
+This allows the growing company to focus on building the best possible service for its customers in Japan.

 Moneytree is one of only three financial data aggregation services in Japan.
 While the others are focused mainly on accounting, Moneytree’s goal is to make the financial system as a whole work better for individuals, businesses, and financial service providers.
 By making data more transparent and accessible between these groups, the company hopes to give end users a more comprehensive view and understanding of their financial life, and at the same time help providers to improve their products and services.